 The gold rush brought tens of thousands of miners to Alaska.
 That history, and the excitement of the search for gold, is still part of the state’s mystique.
 Denali Gold Tours’ owner, Richard, grew up on those legends, and learned to pan alongside his father when he was a small child.
 He never lost the love of gold panning, and enjoys seeing visitors’ excitement when they spot their first glimpse of gold at the bottom of the pan.

-You’ll meet Richard, owner of Denali Gold Tours, or his son Jeremy, in Trapper Creek at the Trading Post, right off the Parks Highway.
+You’ll meet Richard, owner of Denali Gold Tours, or his son Jeremy, in Trapper Creek.
 A comfortable tour van takes you on a 19-mile ride into Alaska’s backcountry, through swampland, hills and finally to the gold-bearing streams of the Cache Creek area.
 The tour is designed with extra time, so if you see a moose, bear, or salmon in the stream along the way, you’ll have a chance to stop and get some photos.

 When you arrive at the creek where you’ll be panning, you’ll begin to relax and enjoy being out in a beautiful natural setting, where the crystal-clear creek waters practically invite you to take a drink!
 Typically, there aren’t any other people around.
 After getting an orientation to bear safety and suiting up in rain gear and boots, Richard will show you how to classify gold and extract gold flour from the other sediment around it.